raymond-sikpojie/Jenkins-In-Docker/README.md

 # Jenkins Docker Pipeline Setup

-# Jenkins in Docker with Docker Build Support

 This repository contains scripts and configuration files to run Jenkins in a Docker container with the ability to build Docker images from within your Jenkins pipelines.

 ## Files in this Repository